andreadepolis/MyCV/README.md

 # Andrea De Polis curriculum vitae
-Hi, here you can find my cv.
+Hi, here you can read and download my cv.